 Why Choose Lakewood Complete Dentistry for Emergency Dental Care?

-• Artino is exactly the type of person you want to see in the middle of a dental emergency.
-From the moment you call, his team will work hard to get you seen the same day however possible.
-In the meantime, his office can provide first-aid tips over the phone.
+Call Our Office: From the moment you call, our team will work hard to get you seen the same day however possible.
+In the meantime, our office staff can provide first-aid tips over the phone.

-• When you do reach our office, a team member will check you in and get you to a dental operatory so our dentist can perform an emergency exam.
-His experience as a certified nurse on top of being a practicing dentist means he knows how to bring calm to even the most stressful situations.
+Get Your Emergency Exam: When you do reach our office, a team member will check you in and take you to a dental operatory so our dentists can perform an emergency exam.
+Their proven experience means they know how to bring calm to even the most stressful situations.

-• Following the exam, which may include digital X-rays if necessary, he’ll break down his findings and recommend a treatment plan based on what will best help alleviate your discomfort and prevent the problem from getting worse (or coming back).
+Review the Findings & Make a Plan: Following the exam, which may include digital X-rays, if necessary, we’ll break down our findings and recommend a treatment plan based on what will best help alleviate your discomfort and prevent the problem from getting worse (or coming back).
 This plan will also include estimated costs and length of treatment.

 The Most Common Dental Emergencies